Introducing the HipneeFlex variable

 email Bruce

-currency including shipment options.
+currency with alternative shipment options.